mintyphp/session-handlers/README.md

 # MintyPHP session save handlers

 This repository contains a set of PHP session save handlers that support locking.
 I also contains a test suite to prove that they do.
-Current handlers are:
+Current handlers that can be tested (and their corresponding test mode) are:

 - **standard**
   - **default** ([SessionHandler](https://www.php.net/manual/en/class.sessionhandler.php))